nzukie-b/snarl/Snarl/Planning/observer.md

         new_gamestate = new_gamestate

     def get_new_gamestate():
-        """Gets gamestate from game manager and sets new gamestate to rcieved gamestate.
+        """Gets gamestate from game manager and sets new gamestate to rcieved gamestate."""

     def register_observers_with_gamestate():
         """Go into gamestate and run down list of players, adversaries, items, doors, and tiles to create